If you’re reading this, you must be researching an outdoor kitchen project. That’s great!

 Now that online retail reigns supreme… Being able to order your prefab outdoor kitchen grill island online is a huge bonus.

 However you order, the kitchen will arrive at your home in one assembled piece with all the components.
 Then all you have to do is drop it into your backyard space.
+Talk about a quick DIY solution.

 Pro: The Short-Term Solution